The Basics of Latin Hustle Dance

 There are so many dance styles out there that it is quite easy for a few to fall between the cracks.
 One of those styles is the hustle.
 When compared to styles such as the salsa, foxtrot, and waltz, the hustle often gets overshadowed by other big name dance styles.
 The reason for this is quite a mystery, but dance classes in the Jacksonville, FL area are helping bring back the hustle and show its tremendous spirit to the entire world.

-The hustle dance style dates back many years and has a rich history.
+Latin hustle dance, or just hustle dance style dates back many years and has a rich history.
 It has been features on hit dancing television shows such as Dancing with the Stars, giving it some mainstream attention.
 It is one of those dance styles that offers a great deal of freedom and creativity, not really restricting the participants into a regimented step-process.
 For this reason, it is no secret why the hustle is seen by those who know it well as one of the most enjoyable dances to perform.
 Let’s take a closer look at its history and some of the basics around it.

 Looking at the History of the Hustle